Shivkumar13/100-days-of-code/log.md

 ****Thoughts:** Primarily it was not getting fit in the mind, but later got to know what;s its usage and why do we use it.

+### Day 19: May 19, 2021 (Did Ninja exercises on the Variadic Functions in Go)

+**Today's Progress**: Practised the exercises from course outlines

+****Thoughts:** Got a feeling that I am missing something while programming a particular code, but yes we need to think and learn, not always all things come to mind while doing code, you have to practise as much as possible.